jreinhardt/bolttools/doc/blt_spec_0_3.rst

   follows.
 - classes: mandatory.
 An list of class-element_.

 The filename without the .blt extension is called the collection id.
+For consistency they are repeated in the id field.
 Collection ids are one word identifiers, which must be unique within the repository.
-This class id is used as a way to refer to the class, when the standard field is not set.
 They should contain only letters, numbers and underscores, and should be descriptive, as they may be visible to the user.
 Some names can not be collection ids: common, gui, template

 .. _class-element: